FlorianLang06/PumpkinPing/README.md

 # PumpkinPing

+> [!NOTE]
+> After joining it will take a while to show the real ping.
+We use the ping method from Pumpkin so we can't influence this.

 **PumpkinPing** is a simple ping plugin for [Pumpkin](https://github.com/Pumpkin-MC/Pumpkin) which shows a player whats his ping to the server is.

 ## Usage